The basic geometry of Witt vectors, I: The affine case: and etale morphisms

-\emph{Other truncation sets for the big Witt vectors.} In the case where $R=\bZ$, another system of truncations of $W$ has been studied.
+\emph{Other truncation sets for the big Witt vectors.} Some writers have considered more general systems of truncations for the big Witt functor (\ref{subsec:agreement-with-classical-witt-vectors}).
 See Hesselholt--Madsen~\cite{Hesselholt-Madsen:cyclic}, subsection 4.1, for example.
-This system in this paper is less general than it but is cofinal to it.
-Given a finite set $T$ of positive integers closed under divisibility, they define an endofunctor $W_T$ of the category of rings.
-Such functors also preserve \'etale maps.
+Given a finite set $T$ of positive integers closed under extraction of divisors, they define an endofunctor $W_T$ of the category of rings.
+When $T$ consists of all the divisors of some integer $d\geq 1$, then $W_T$ agrees with our $W_{\bZ,\ptst,n}$, where $\ptst$ consists of the maximal ideals $\m\subset\bZ$ that contain $d$ and where $n_{\m}=\ord_{\m}(d)$.
+Thus the two systems of truncations are cofinal with respect to each other.

+The functors $W_T$ also preserve \'etale maps.
 Indeed, it is enough to show that the base change to $\bZ[1/T]$ and to $\bZ_{(p)}$, for each prime $p\in T$, is \'etale.
+(See EGA IV (17.7.2)(ii).)
 Applying the identity $W_T(A)[1/p]=W_T(A[1/p])$, which can be established by looking at the graded pieces of the Verschiebung filtration, it is enough to consider $\bZ[1/T]$-algebras and $\bZ_{(p)}$-algebras.
 In the either case, $W_T(A)$ is simply a product of $p$-typical Witt rings $W_n(A)$ for various primes $p$ and lengths $n$ (see \cite{Hesselholt-Madsen:cyclic}, (4.1.10)), in which case the result follows from~\ref{thm:witt-etale-general}, or van der Kallen's original theorem~\cite{van-der-Kallen:Descent}, (2.4).